 - Highlight for parents skills covered in class, along with resources parents can use to review these skills.
 Sites like Be A Learning Hero offer activities and tools for families; Clave al Éxito (Key to Success) helps Spanish-speaking parents engage in their children’s education.

 - Consider hosting workshops or recording videos explaining classroom content before it is covered and explain how parents can effectively support student learning both at home and in the classroom.

 - Communicate to parents how they can support their child’s academic:

 - Support strong school attendance: Here are sample emails and tools to engage families around attendance.

 - Ensure students complete their assignments:

 - Encourage students to form study groups and learn with peers.
 Study groups can be a great way to share learning and misconceptions in a group and focus on learning together.

 - Help parents understand academic data so they understand when their child is on target or when they are behind.
-This will help them engage with teachers when they fall behind.
-Here is an idea of how Humboldt Elementary is sharing data with parents.
+This will help them engage with teachers in the latter case.
+Here is how one school is sharing data with parents.